E8team/t-cms/readme.md

 ## About t-cms

-t-cms is a cms based on laravel.
+t-cms is a simple cms based on laravel.

 ## Install